What is the Average Cost for a DJ?

 There are many factors to take into account when considering DJ hire prices (which we will go into further detail below).

 Usually prices can vary from anything from £150 to £500+.

 Average DJ hire cost on Add to Event: £235

 Why Should You Hire a DJ?

-A great DJ can really enhance any type of event.
+A great DJ can really enhance any type of event, whether it's a wedding, christening, birthday party, Eid celebrations or a Bar Mitzvah party.
 Not only will they add colour and vibrancy to the occasion, but their extensive knowledge and diverse array of music will ensure everyone is entertained and ‘busting some shapes’ on the dance-floor in no time!

 Wedding DJ Costs

 We can’t talk about DJ’s without mentioning one of the main events you might hire them for.
 A wedding!

 Music can play such a massive part of the day, so it’s imperative that you get the right DJ for your requirements.
 Considerations like set times, musical arrangements and venue can all impact on the cost of a wedding DJ.

 If you’re on a tight budget, a less experienced DJ can start at around £300 to hire.
 At the top end of the pricing scale, you can be looking at £1,500+ for a highly experienced wedding DJ.
 For this sort of price, you’d be expecting everything to be covered, including music for the ceremony and reception and all lighting and equipment.